+Vicky Tolfrey

+V.L.Tolfrey@lboro.ac.uk

-Vicky Tolfrey V.L.Tolfrey@lboro.ac.uk © Loughborough University I really don't know where to start" The most important thing is to find an activity that you enjoy doing so that you will keep doing it.
+© Loughborough University

+I don't know where to start"

+The most important thing is to find an activity that you enjoy doing so that you will keep doing it.
 Join a friend at the gym, try an exercise class or head to the park with your family; adding a social element can make it much more fun.
 Don't be afraid of trying new and unfamiliar activities as these can often surprise you and leave you wanting more.
-Find some like-minded people to exercise with in your area, you will help motivate each other.
+Find some like-minded people to exercise with in your local area, you will help motivate each other.
 Also visit everybodymoves.org.uk for information on what sports are available for disabled people and to help you find local sports clubs.

-"I just don't have the time" Many people live hectic lifestyles that are busy with both work and family commitments.
-Not having sufficient time to exercise is a genuine concern.
-Difficulties with travel can make your trip to an exercise venue annoyingly long or expensive and so it is important to consider where else you might be able to exercise.
-A long commute to your local gym is no longer needed if you can do a workout at your local park or even in your own home/garden.
-The amount of exercise you need to do to gain benefits is often overestimated too.
-As little as 30 minutes of moderate intensity activity a day, five times a week is enough to help you feel physically and mentally fit.
-Multiple bouts of at least 10 minutes are also just as good; how about before or 12.
+"I feel too tired to exercise"